openwisp/openwisp-docs/tutorials/demo.rst

 .. image:: ../images/demo/device-list-registered.png
     :target: ../_images/device-list-registered.png

-Once the previous steps are executed correctly and the device can reach the internet, the device will register and you will be able to find it in the list of available devices of the demo organization, most likely you will be able to find it by its mac address as in the screenshot above
+Once you have completed the previous steps correctly and the device can connect to the internet, it will automatically register and appear in the list of available devices for the demo organization.
-(or by its name if you changed its name from "OpenWrt" to something else).
+You can find it by its MAC address, as shown in the screenshot above, or by its name if you have changed it from "OpenWrt" to something else.

-At this point the device should have already downloaded and applied the configuration, in a few minutes the management tunnel will be up and the device will start collecting monitoring information
+At this point, the device should have already downloaded and applied the configuration.
+In a few minutes the management tunnel will be established and the device will start collecting monitoring information.

 Monitoring charts and status
 ----------------------------

-After a few minutes, you should start noticing OpenWISP is collecting metrics from your device, the UI will show the information similar to the screenshots below.
+After a few minutes, OpenWISP will start collecting metrics from your device.
+You will be able to see this information displayed in the UI, which will be similar to the screenshots shown below.

 Health status
 ~~~~~~~~~~~~~